Getting started

 To use go-c8y-cli with Cumulocity, you'll need to activate a session which tells all subsequent c8y commands which Cumulocity tenant the API calls should be sent to, and what authorization should be used.

-is a shell function included with go-c8y-cli which just sets the session information as environment variables which are accessed by other c8y commands which are executed in the same shell.
+The set-session is a shell function included with go-c8y-cli which just sets the session information as environment variables which are accessed by other c8y commands which are executed in the same shell.

-, it means you probably didn't install installation guide.
+If you get an unknown command error when running set-session, it means you probably didn't install installation guide.
 However if you're still having trouble, then try to activate a session manually.

 - Shell